openfaas/docs/docs/openfaas-cloud/intro.md

 * Secure integration with GitHub.com or self-hosted GitLab
 * Personal dashboard for each user or organization with authz by OAuth2 and detailed metrics
 * Auditing of events to Slack or custom function
+* Runtime-logs for your functions
+* Fast, non-root image builds using [buildkit](https://github.com/moby/buildkit/) from Docker

 Check out the roadmap in the GitHub repo for what's coming next and how to get involved.